infinum/qa-handbook/Tools/Version Control Systems/Access token and SSH keys.md

 4. Click the *New SSH key* button.

-5. In the 'Title' field type in a descriptive label for the new key.
+5. In the 'Title' field, enter a descriptive label for the new key.
 For example, if you're using your work Mac, you could call it "*work-Mac*".

 6. In the 'Key' field, paste your SSH key.